kognise/frozone/deploying/NETLIFY.md

 ### Creating a project

-First, initialize a project with Frozone:
+Then initialize a project with Frozone:

 ```bash
 frozone init hello-frozone